Richard John Barton: Associations and clubs

 Barton was a foundation member of the Tinui-Wahatahi Rifle Club and a member of the Opaki Rifle Club.
 He was also a mountaineer, with his name given to "Barton's Track" over Mitre Peak in the Tararua Ranges.

 Author

-In 1927 Barton published a compilation of the journals and correspondence of Reverend John Gare Butler, who was his great grand-father.
+In 1927 Barton published a compilation of the journals and correspondence of Reverend John Gare Butler, who was his great-grandfather.
 The book was titled "Earliest New Zealand" and described Butler's pioneer missionary work in the Bay of Islands from 1819 to 1824 prior to the signing of the Treaty of Waitangi.

 The compilation took over 15 years, including research from the Early Missionary records of the Hocken Library in Otago, and the Turnbull Library in Wellington.
 The book was dedicated to his father John Barton for "careful custody of old family papers".

 During this time it was also noted that he gifted the following items to the Hocken Library in Otago: